top of page

 A Defiant Flood of Support

-What began as a planned municipal "Freedom Day" event, organised by Mayor Gergely Karácsony and Rainbow Mission, swiftly transformed into an act of resilience.
-Despite police rejecting NGO permits and branding the march "illegal," the mayor framed it as a municipal event, shielding participants from legal reprisal.
+What began as a planned municipal "Freedom Day" event, organized by Mayor Gergely Karácsony and Rainbow Mission, swiftly transformed into an act of resilience.
+Despite police rejecting NGO permits and branding the march "illegal," the mayor framed it as a municipal event, shielding participants from legal repercussions.

-In response, participants unfurled vibrant signs and flags as they made their way from City Hall across the Danube’s Elisabeth Bridge, declaring:
+In response, participants unfurled vibrant signs and flags as they made their way from City Hall across the Danube’s Elisabeth Bridge.
+They declared:

 Voices from Pride

-The event resonated as both joyous celebration and political protest.
-From the front lines:
+The event resonated as both a joyous celebration and a political protest.
+Here are some voices from the front lines:

 • Blanka Molnár, a marcher, described the atmosphere: